-4. Financial implications
+5. Financial implications

-4.1 The Council were awarded non recurrent funding from the NWS Alliance Integrated Care Partnership (ICP) of £132,000 where we assigned an element (£30,000) to this project.
-A proportion of this funding is already

-- earmarked for preventative services delivered by SBC.
-There was no deadline to spend this by March 2023 but there is an expectation of timely use.
-Officers originally recommend that £30,000 be assigned to this project, with the option to increase this based on attendance and need. - 4.2 A number of funding options have been briefly discussed including the use of the SBC specific Cost of Living provision or additional use of NWS Alliance Prevention funding, officers suggest that either of these would be appropriate use for this short term initiative, but a permanent offer would require an ongoing growth bid in the region of £32,784 £42,015 p.a.
+- 5.1 The Council were awarded non recurrent funding from the NWS Alliance Integrated Care Partnership (ICP) of £132,000 where we assigned an element (£30,000) to this project.
+A proportion of this funding is already earmarked for preventative services delivered by SBC.
+There was no deadline to spend this by the end of financial year 2024 but there is an expectation of timely use.
+Officers originally recommend that £30,000 be assigned to this project, with the option to increase this based on attendance and need. - 5.2 There is currently only one funding options available which is the use of NWS Alliance Prevention funding, officers suggest that this would be appropriate use for this short term initiative, but a permanent offer would require an ongoing revenue growth bid in the region of £32,784 £42,015 p.a.
 It is not being suggested at this stage that a growth bid is submitted and it is not clear that Independent Living would have the approved budget envelope to embed as business as usual.

-5. Risk considerations
+6. Risk considerations

-- 5.1 Risks of inaction are well documented nationally and ultimately inaction will lead to potential poverty, loneliness and increased presentation at primary care and increased hospital admissions. - 5.2 These initiatives and additional responsibilities that are created by this approach draw heavily on our limited resources.
-There are staffing implications here that need to be funded, potentially from external sources. - 5.3 If this is decided to be a permanent provision, then a growth bid will ultimately be needed to cover the ongoing costs once short-term funding has been utilised. - 5.4 Staff welfare must be considered, at all levels, a service rarely opens out of hours without additional support being required.
+- 6.1 Risks of inaction are well documented nationally and ultimately inaction will lead to potential poverty, loneliness and increased presentation at primary care and increased hospital admissions. - 6.2 These initiatives and additional responsibilities that are created by this approach draw heavily on our limited resources.
+There are staffing implications here that need to be funded, potentially from external sources. - 6.3 If this is decided to be a permanent provision, then a growth bid will ultimately be needed to cover the ongoing costs once short-term funding has been utilised.

+6.4 Staff welfare must be considered, at all levels, a service rarely opens out of hours without additional support being required.

-6. Legal considerations
+7. Legal considerations

-- 6.1 Section 137 of the Local Government Act 1972 provides specific authority for the Council to incur expenditure on anything which is in the interests of and will bring direct benefit to its area.
-The preferred option would support residents who are suffering from the cost of living crisis and are at risk of social isolation thereby benefitting the local community. - 6.2 As the report has noted, there are employment implications for staff who are employed by the Council at these centres.
+- 7.1 Section 137 of the Local Government Act 1972 provides specific authority for the Council to incur expenditure on anything which is in the interests of and will bring direct benefit to its area.
+The preferred option would support residents who are suffering from the cost of living crisis and are at risk of social isolation thereby benefitting the local community. - 7.2 As the report has noted, there are employment implications for staff who are employed by the Council at these centres.
 A variation may be required to employment contracts of these staff to reflect the change in working hours.

-7. Procurement considerations
+8. Procurement considerations

-7.1 There are none
+8.1 There are none

-8. Other considerations
+9. Other considerations

-8.1 The Council can agree and endorse this project, but although warmly received as a principle this still requires 'buy in' from our residents.
+9.1 The Council can agree and endorse this project, but although warmly received as a principle this still requires 'buy in' from our residents.

-9. Equality and Diversity
+10. Equality and Diversity

-9.1 This initiative potentially only 'scratches the surface' of this issue with many residents who are house bound and have little engagement with our services may struggle to access this offer.
+10.1 This initiative potentially only 'scratches the surface' of this issue with many residents who are house bound and have little engagement with our services may struggle to access this offer.
 In the first instance we may only offer this provision to centre members.
 This autumn we are conducting a comprehensive service survey including feedback from members and residents.

-10. Sustainability/Climate Change Implications
+11. Sustainability/Climate Change Implications

-10.1 The proposed project will be informed by our sustainability and climate change team who will support in relation to cost saving and energy initiatives.
+11.1 The proposed project will be informed by our sustainability and climate change team who will support in relation to cost saving and energy initiatives.
 This will include practical tips on energy saving.

-11. Timetable for implementation
+12. Timetable for implementation

-11.1 The Council are proposing that this initiative be instigated by 1st October 2023.
+12.1 The Council are proposing that this initiative be instigated by 1st July 2024.

-12. Contact
+13. Contact

-12.1 Stephen Mortimer-Cleevely 01784 448616
+13.1 Stephen Mortimer-Cleevely 01784 448616